We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Don’t try this if your dandruff is caused by a dry scalp.
 An ACV wash may further dry out your scalp and make dandruff worse.

 As previously mentioned, ACV has antibacterial benefits thanks to its acetic acid.
 In addition, it also has small amounts of citric, lactic, and succinic acid.
-These antibacterial acids have been shown to kill P. acnes, the bacteria that causes breakouts.
+These antibacterial acids

 On top of the bacteria-killing acids, Batayneh points out that some claim ACV’s astringent properties may help fight acne.
 “However,” she cautions, “this hasn’t been scientifically proven.”